You have built it. Now they will come, right?

 Want to dive a bit deeper into this?
 Then give this course on Setting Key Metrics a go.

 There are a lot of tools out there that will help you test, track and measure performance.
-We found a few for you right here, but if that's not enough, jump into our Tools & Resources to find the best ones for you.
+We found a few for you right here, but if that's not enough, jump into our Startup Resources to find the best ones for you.

 Tools for measuring your launch performance